 - Turn off the water heater.

 - Empty the pipes by turning on the faucets.
 Let the water run out and flush your toilets.

 - Shut the faucet taps.

-- Fill your pipes with your chosen drain cleaner.
-(More on the types of cleaners you can choose from in just a moment.)
+- Fill your pipes with your chosen drain cleaner (more on that later).
 Wait the appropriate amount of time for the cleanser to work – a chemical cleanser may only take 15 minutes or so, whereas a natural cleanser may need several hours.